micropython/micropython/ports/nrf/README.md

      make BOARD=pca10040 MICROPY_VFS_FAT=1

+## Enable MICROPY_VFS_LFS1 or MICROPY_VFS_LFS2

+In order to enable `littlefs` as device flash filesystem, `MICROPY_VFS_LFS1` or `MICROPY_VFS_LFS2` can be set.
+This will be in addition of setting `MICROPY_VFS` in mpconfigport.h or mpconfigboard.h.

+For example:

+    make BOARD=pca10056 MICROPY_VFS_LFS2=1

+## Set file system size

+The size of the file system on the internal flash is configured by the linker script parameter `_fs_size`.
+This can either be overriden by the linker script or dynamically through the makefile.
+By seting a value to the `FS_SIZE`.
+The number will be passed directly to the linker scripts in order to calculate the start and end of the file system.
+Note that the parameter value must be in linker script syntax as it is passed directly.

+For example, if we want to override the default file system size set by the linker scripts to use 256K:

+    make BOARD=pca10056 MICROPY_VFS_LFS2=1 FS_SIZE=256K

+Also note that changing this size between builds might cause loss of files present from a previous firmware as it will format the file system due to a new location.

 ## Target Boards and Make Flags

 Target Board (BOARD) | Bluetooth Stack (SD)    | Bluetooth Support      | Bootloader     | Default Flash Util